martinkearn/Content/Demos/Machine Learning and Cognitive/Get Started Cognitive Bots.md

-# Get Started with Cognitive and Bots
+# Start Cognitive and Bots
 A demo/lab to get people started with cognitive service and bot service.

 ### Pre-reqs